Are you and your horse the right fit?

 - Altered movement

-Seek support from your vet if you notice any of the above signs.
-They may also be indicating other issues in your horse’s physical and mental wellbeing and should always be investigated.
+Seek support from your vet if you notice any of the above signs as they may also be indicating other issues in your horse’s physical and mental wellbeing and should always be investigated.

 How much weight can a horse carry?

-A horse who has suffered previous injury or illnesses (such as tendon damage or arthritis) will benefit from carrying a lighter load.
-However, the horse should only be ridden within its workload limits and following a vet’s approval.
+- A horse who has suffered previous injury or illnesses (such as tendon damage or arthritis) will benefit from carrying a lighter load and should only be ridden within their workload limits and following a vet’s approval.

-Duration and intensity of the work they will be doing should also be taken into consideration.
-For example a horse who only does 30-minute walk hacks has a different energy demand than a horse working in an arena.
+- Duration and intensity of the work they’ll be doing should also be considered: a horse that does 30-minute walk hacks has a different energy demand than a horse working in an arena.

-The fitness and ability of the rider also plays a part.
+The fitness and ability of the rider also play a part.
 Beginner riders tend to be more unbalanced than more experienced riders.
-An unbalanced load is harder for a horse to carry as it places more strain on the horse.
-The uneven weight distribution caused by an unbalanced or unfit rider can lead to lameness and other issues as the horse has to alter the way he moves to compensate for the rider.
+An unbalanced load is harder for a horse to carry as it places more strain on them.
+The uneven weight distribution caused by an unbalanced or unfit rider can lead to lameness and other issues as the horse has to alter how they move to compensate for the rider.

-The length of saddle a horse can carry comfortably is influenced by his size and conformation, but in general the bigger the horse the longer the saddle they can carry.
-But not every big horse is capable of carrying a big rider.
+The length and type of saddle a horse can carry comfortably is influenced by their size and conformation.
+In general, the bigger the horse, the longer the saddle they can carry, but not every big horse is capable of carrying a big rider.
 A saddle must fit your seat comfortably and allow you to sit in the centre of the saddle in a balanced position.

-At BHS Approved Centres, the horses will have their saddles fitted to them and they will be suitable for the type of work the horse does.
-If you find the saddle uncomfortable make sure you tell your coach.
+All riding schools in the UK are licensed and undergo yearly tack inspections with the Local Authority appointed veterinarian.
+At BHS Approved Centres, the horses will have their saddles fitted to them, which will be suitable for the type of work the horse does.
+If you find the saddle uncomfortable, make sure you tell your coach.